Smarties: History

 In February 2005, the Smarties tube was replaced with a hexagonal design.
 The rationale behind changing the design was, according to Nestlé, to make the brand "fresh and appealing" to youngsters; the new packaging is also lighter and more compact, and the lid (which is now a hinged piece of cardboard) has a card clip which holds the lid shut when it is folded over.
 The new lid still features a letter like the old plastic lids, but it is in the form of a "what [letter] is a [thing]?" question, the answer for which can be read when the lid is open, next to the hole giving access to the rest of the tube.

 Smarties are no longer manufactured in York; in October 2007, production was moved to Germany, where a third of them were already made.
 Outside Europe, Nestlé's largest production facility for Smarties is in Toronto, Canada, where Nestlé has been manufacturing its products since 1918.
-The factory located at 72 Sterling Road in the Junction Triangle was originally built for Cowan Cocoa and Chocolate.
+The factory located at 72 Sterling Road in the Junction Triangle was originally built for Cowan Cocoa and Chocolate in 1905.

 In 1998, Nestlé obtained a trademark for a tubular Smarties package.
 It later sued Master Foods in Denmark, which was marketing M&M minis in a similar package.
 The Supreme Court of Denmark ruled that a basic geometrical shape could not be trademarked and ordered the trademark to be removed from the trademark register.

 In 2021, the parent company Nestlé transferred the production of Lentilky, which had been produced in Czechia since 1907, to German Hamburg, and the ingredients are also being harmonized with the Smarties product.

-Colours
+Colours and flavours

 UK Nestlé Smarties, before (above) and immediately after (below) transition to natural colours.
 The blue Smartie was later reintroduced, using a natural blue dye.

+Coloured Smarties were introduced in 1937.
+The initial colours were red, orange, yellow, green, mauve, pink, dark brown, and light brown.
+Until 1958, the dark-brown Smarties had dark chocolate centres and the light-brown ones were coffee-flavoured.
+The orange Smarties sold in the UK are orange flavoured.
+Otherwise, modern Smarties all have plain milk chocolate centres.

-In one of the earlier ranges of colours, there was a light-brown Smartie.
-This was replaced in 1988 by a blue Smartie, introduced as part of campaign opposing the purchase of Rowntree Mackintosh Confectionery by Nestlé, along with 'I Support Blue Smarties' pin badges.
-Before 1958, dark-brown Smarties had a plain-chocolate centre, while light-brown ones were coffee-flavoured.
-Orange Smarties originally contained orange-flavoured chocolate; however, these days the orange flavour is added to the shell only.
+In 1988 the light-brown Smarties were replaced by blue ones, introduced as part of a campaign opposing the purchase of Rowntree Mackintosh Confectionery by Nestlé, along with 'I Support Blue Smarties' pin badges.